Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 tst .run [ path ] fails:[ number ]
 ```

-Option sets the number of errors received to pre-complete the test.
+Option sets the number of errors received to interrupt the test.
 Accepts number of fails.
 By default is unlimited.

 ```
 tst .imply beeping:[ number ] .run [ path ]